 Visiting Ports and Shore Excursions

-At certain ports of call we may restrict disembarkation to guests who participate in certain shore excursions which we designate, in our sole discretion.
-In that event, guests will be required to travel and remain with the designated shore excursion group while off the ship and follow all instructions provided by us, the tour operator and the applicable jurisdiction relating to health and safety.
+At certain ports of call and in our sole discretion, we may restrict disembarkation to guests who participate in certain shore excursions that have been designated by us.
+In that event, guests will be required to travel and remain with the designated shore excursion group while off the ship and to follow all health and safety instructions provided by us, the tour operator, and the applicable jurisdiction.

-Guests disembarking or embarking the ship at a port of call may be subject to additional mandatory health screening and checks.
-We will provide guests with details of any additional health screening and checks prior to disembarkation at a port of call.
-Please note that the local authorities in the port of call may also require additional screening and testing of guests at the point of disembarkation and/or embarkation and guests must comply with these requirements.
+Guests disembarking or embarking the ship at a port of call may be subject to additional mandatory health screenings and checks.
+We will provide guests with details of any additional health screenings and checks prior to disembarkation at a port of call.
+Please note that the local authorities in the port of call may also require additional screening and testing of guests at the point of disembarkation and/or embarkation, and guests must comply with these requirements.

 Fitness to Travel - Guests with Disabilities

 Guests must bring an adequate supply of all medication(s) they require for the entire duration of the voyage.
-We recommend all persons have an adequate supply of medicine so as to last for several extra days past the voyage end date, in the event of possible delays caused by itinerary disruptions such as adverse weather, or other unforeseen circumstances.
-The ship’s medical centers may not have a supply of any needed medication and not all medication will be available in the ports of call.
+We recommend all persons have an adequate supply of medicine so as to last for several extra days past the voyage end date, in the event of possible delays caused by itinerary disruptions, such as adverse weather or other unforeseen circumstances.
+The ship’s medical centers may not have a supply of needed medication, and not all medication will be available in the ports of call.

 Prohibited Guest and Crew Interactions